 Inventiveness and quality ingredients combine at this new pizzeria which combines a light, Neapolitan-style crust with sleek, modern surroundings south of the city center.

 Via Angelo Bargoni 10 – 18 (Porta Portese)

 La Gatta Mangiona

 A forerunner of Rome’s gourmet pizza scene, this pizzeria in residential Monteverde combines creativity with quality in a warm ambiance.

 Tucked in a small square near Piazza Navona, Da Francesco is a stalwart of the Roman dining scene.
 It’s crowded, chaotic and loud but for typical Roman pizza in the heart of town look no further.

 Hidden down a quiet street in trendy Monti, this good-value restaurant offers wafer-thin pizza with traditional toppings a stone’s throw from the Colosseum.

 Via della Madonna dei Monti 95 (Monti)

-If you want other pizza experiences in Rome, you’ve got to try pizza al taglio (pizza by the slice) which is cooked on large trays in a gas or electric oven and sold by weight.
+If you want other pizza experiences in Rome, you’ve got to try pizza al taglio (pizza by the slice) which is cooked in a gas or electric oven and sold by weight.
 And if you want to learn to make pizza so that you can prepare it at home, join our Pizza Cooking Class in Rome.